adarshu/GeocodeService/README.md

 - response will be Content-type: application/json
 - 400 HTTP code for invalid input
 - 500 HTTP code for server error
+- `status` is a code that indicates success or type of failure
+    - OK - geocode found
+    - INVALID - indicates invalid input
+    - GEOCODE_NOT_FOUND - if no geocode was found
+    - ERROR - server error occurred

 Sample response:
 <pre>